Last Updated on: 10th November 2023, 10:28 am

 The 5 species of African lovebirds that build nests use the following:

-While some parrots line the cavity with nest material, 4 species of African lovebird weave together long stalks and bark strips.
-This makes large domed nests inside the cavities.
+While some parrots line the cavity with nest material, four species of African lovebird weave together long stalks and bark strips to make large domed nests inside the cavities.

-One species of African lovebird (A. pullaria) makes its nests in ant or termite nests in trees.
-Then, they excavate and then line with nesting material.
+One species of African lovebird (A. pullaria) builds its nests in ant or termite nests in trees.
+The nests are excavated and lined with nesting material.

 Parrots are selective about where they nest.
 Some repurpose old locations, while others make new ones.